KingLasiya/lasiya-update-wa/Yomini.md

 🟡Fixed More Issues

-🟡Enjoy and discover by Lasiya modz
+🟡Enjoy and discover by Lasiya

 🟡Other fixes and improvements",